cran/packageRank/README.md

 ### IV - availability of results

-To understand when results become availabble, you need to be aware that [‘packageRank’](https://CRAN.R-project.org/package=packageRank) has two upstream, online dependencies.
+To understand when results become available, you need to be aware that [‘packageRank’](https://CRAN.R-project.org/package=packageRank) has two upstream, online dependencies.
 The first is Posit/RStudio’s [CRAN package download logs](http://cran-logs.rstudio.com/), which record